Ngo-Viet-Hoang1/dating-app/note.md

 1. More many to many to many relationships
 2. Using query params in Angular
 3. Using Route resolvers in Angular

+LEARNING GOALS
+Refactor our code to use ASP.NET Identity and gain an understanding of the following:
+1. Using.Net Identity
+2. Role management
+3. Policy based authorisation
+4. UserManager<T>
+5. SignInManager<T>
+6. RoleManager<T>